Recycling e-waste and other hazardous materials

 For small amounts of paint, apply the paint to newspaper or magazines.
 Let Dry.
 Place the painted newspaper or magazines inside a trash bag and place inside your Gray Top trash cart for collection.

 Pour all collected used oil into a clean, empty, sealable container such as a plastic milk jug.
 Specialized used oil containers can be purchased at local auto parts stores.
 Do not mix used motor oil with any other substances, such as antifreeze, paint or other chemicals.
-Call ahead to confirm ECS&R accepts used oil.
-At the ECS&R Facility, ask an attendant where to deposit used oil.
 Don't leave your container of used oil unattended.
 Don’t forget to take your empty container home with you to use again.

 - Regular household (alkaline) batteries can be disposed of in your regular trash collection.

-- Rechargeable batteries, as well as lithium, silver oxide, and mercury batteries, should be dropped off in special collection boxes located at most home improvement stores or at the ECS&R facility.
+- Rechargeable batteries, as well as lithium, silver oxide, and mercury batteries, should be dropped off in special collection boxes located at most home improvement stores or at a recycling facility.

-- Car batteries can be dropped off at the ECS&R facility or businesses that sell them.
-Fees apply.
+- Car batteries can be dropped off at businesses that sell them.
+Fees may apply.

 Compact Fluorescent Light Bulbs (CFLs) & Fluorescent Tubes

 CFLs & Fluorescent Tubes contain mercury and shouldn’t be thrown in the trash.
-CFLs & Fluorescent Tubes can be dropped off in special collection boxes located at most home improvement stores or at the ECS&R facility.
+CFLs & Fluorescent Tubes can be dropped off in special collection boxes located at most home improvement stores.

 Prescription drugs and over the counter medications Safe, secure disposal (never flush)